-Therefore, Special Condition #3 requires the applicant to submit a monitoring report which evaluates the condition and performance of the seawall, tiebacks, chemical grouting of the clean sands layer and below-grade upper retention system and overall site stability, and submit an annual report with recommendations, if any, for necessary maintenance, repair, changes or modifications to the project.
-In addition, the condition requires the applicant to perform the necessary repairs through a coastal permit process.
-Special Condition #6 requires a deed restriction acknowledging that alternative measures must be implemented on the applicants blufftop properties in the future, should additional stabilization be required, which would avoid additional alteration of the natural landform of the public beach or coastal bluffs, but would reduce risk to the principle residential structures and provide reasonable use of the property.
-The condition will ensure that future property owners will be aware that any future proposals for additional shoreline protection, such as upper bluff stabilization, will require an alternative analysis similar to one required for the subject project.
-If there are feasible alternatives to shoreline protection that would have less impact on visual quality, sand supply, or public access, the Commission will require implementation of those alternatives.
+Special Condition #6 requires a deed restriction be recorded by the applicants acknowledging that alternative measures must be implemented on the applicants' blufftop property in the future, should additional stabilization be required, which would avoid additional alteration of the natural landform of the public beach or coastal bluffs, but would reduce risk to the principle residential structures and provide reasonable use of the property.
+The condition will ensure that future property owners will be aware that any future proposals for additional protection devices on public property, such as upper bluff stabilization, will require an alternative analysis similar to one required for the subject project.
+If there are feasible alternatives to new protection such as removal of structures or installation of a below-grade retention system that would have less impact on visual quality, sand supply, or public access, the Commission will require implementation of those alternatives.
 The condition also states that no shore or bluff protection shall be permitted for ancillary improvements located within the blufftop setback area.
 Through this condition, the property owner is required to acknowledge the risks inherent in the subject property and that there are limits to the structural protective measures that may be permitted on the adjacent public property in order to protect the existing development in its current location.